 Inhibition of Angiogenesis

-We verified the angiogenesis-inhibiting function of mozuku-derived fucoidan and mekabu-derived fucoidan using Human Umbilical Vein Endothelial Cells (HUVECs).
+The angiogenesis-inhibiting effects of mozuku-derived fucoidan and mekabu-derived fucoidan were evaluated using Human Umbilical Vein Endothelial Cells (HUVECs).

 Angiogenesis-inhibiting action